Climate change - driving forces

 Data on GHG emissions were taken from the Annual European Union GHG Inventory compiled by the European Environmental Agency (EEA).
 It is submitted annually to the United Nations Framework Convention on Climate Change (UNFCCC) and compiled in line with the IPCC international guidelines.
 The EEA GHG inventory data is accessible through the EEA Greenhouse gas data viewer.

-In addition, estimated data on CO2 provided by the International Energy Agency (IEA) have been used, available from the publication CO2 Emissions from Fuel Combustion, 2010 Edition.
+In addition, estimated data on CO2 provided by the International Energy Agency (IEA) have been used, available from the publication CO2 Emissions from Fuel Combustion, 2010 Edition (see also the 2013 edition).

 Data from the Eurobarometer report “Europeans’ attitudes towards climate change.
 Special Eurobarometer 322” was used to represent citizens' attitudes to climate change.